barnlaten/barnlaten.github.io/clean2/helg_en.md

 **OBS!
 One pink cloth per toilet!
 Do not use the same cloth twice.**

+### 5.1 Staff Toilet

+[$] Take a pink microfiber cloth and dampen it with water.
+Use the cloth to wipe door handles, the door, light switch, mirror, toilet paper holder, sanitary bag holder, and both the top and underside of the sink.
+Then use the same cloth to clean the toilet, both outside and inside.

+[$] Then disinfect all surfaces mentioned above using surface disinfectant on a paper towel.

+[$] If there is an odor, pour a few drops of soap into the toilet bowl.
+Then use the toilet brush located in the lower cabinet by the changing table.

 ### 6. Trash cans
 [$] Empty the trash cans on the toilets and throw in the garbage room, they can be found to the right of the entrance door through which you entered the house.